-- 2. A member will not be able to attend the Annual General Meeting in person.
-If a member (whether individual or corporate) wishes to exercise his/her/its voting rights at the Annual General Meeting, he/she/it must appoint the Chairman of the Annual General Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the Annual General Meeting.
-In appointing the Chairman of the Annual General Meeting as proxy, a member (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid.
-The accompanying proxy form for the Annual General Meeting may be accessed at the Company's website at the URL http://abundance.com.sg/AGM and has also been made available on SGXNet. - 3.
-The Chairman of the Annual General Meeting, as proxy, need not be a member of the Company.
-Where the instrument appointing the Chairman of the Annual General Meeting as proxy is signed or, as the case may be, authorised on behalf of the appointer by an attorney, the letter or power of attorney or other authority, if any, or a duly certified copy thereof shall (failing previous registration with the Company), if required by law, be stamped and: - (a) if sent by post, be deposited at the Registered Office of the Company at 9 Joo Koon Circle Singapore 629041: or - (b) if submitted by email, be received by the Company at peishan@abundance.com.sq, in either case, not less than 72 hours before the time for holding the Annual General Meeting and in default the instrument of proxy shall not be treated as valid.
+- 4. A proxy need not be a member of the Company.
+Members may appoint the Chairman of the AGM as proxy to vote on their behalf at the AGM although this is not mandatory. - 5.
+Where the instrument appointing the proxy(ies) is signed or, as the case may be, authorised on behalf of the appointer by an attorney, the letter or power of attorney or other authority, if any, or a duly certified copy thereof shall (failing previous registration with the Company), if required by law, be stamped and: - (a) if sent by post, be deposited at the Registered Office of the Company at 9 Joo Koon Circle Singapore 629041; or - (b) if submitted by email, be received by the Company at peishan@abundance.com.sg, in either case, by 10.00 a.m. on 24 April 2023 (not less than 72 hours before the time for holding the AGM) and in default the instrument of proxy shall not be treated as valid.